-I used the new Canon 24-70 f2.8 MkII on my Canon 5D MK3and put the whole thing onto a Really Right Stuff TVC-24l tripod which I kept low, only 12 inches off the ground to accentuate the reflections on the pavement.
+I used the Canon 24-70 f2.8 MkII on my Canon 5D MK3 and put the whole thing onto a Really Right Stuff TVC-24L tripod which I kept low, only 12 inches off the ground to accentuate the reflections on the pavement.
 I used HDR, which I hardly ever do, but this sort of scene just screams for it.
 It was processed in HDR-Effex 2.0 from Nik Software.
 The only cars you see in the background are police cars and there isn’t another sole on the street here.
-It’s a very strange site to see and it might be unique, a once in a lifetime shot.
+It was a very strange site to see and it might be unique, a once in a lifetime shot.
 I took off my jacket and wrapped it around my camera to protect it from the torrential rain which meant I was soaked to the skin in just a few minutes and back in my hotel not long after that to dry out and warm up.

 In such a busy scene, it’s hard to compose things without it seeming like you chopped off something important.
 The biggest conscious decision that I made was positioning the statue directly in the middle of the electronic billboard that was in front of him.
 This really helped it to stand out more, and I wanted it as one of the main interests of the image, silently watching over the empty streets.

 Keeping low to the ground accentuated the reflections, and also elongated the lines in the pavement, helping to use them as leading lines that draw you deeper in to the shot.
 The sightly longer exposure time helped to blur the raindrops slightly, and I think this gives a good sense of the torrential nature of weather, particularly in the middle of the shot away from the neon lights (click the image to view it a bit larger).